jramb/xlscripter/README.md

       (doseq [r (first data)]
         (println  (apply str (interpose "\t" r)))))

+The `data` parameter is actually the whole spreadsheet.
+It is a list of sheets (spreadsheet files can contain many sheets).
+By using (first data) I select only the first sheet, which is mostly sufficient.

+Every sheet is a list of rows and every row is a list of cells.
+The cells are normal Clojure data, strings, numbers, Java-Dates.
+However, formulas are presented as strings and *not* evaluated.

 ## Templater

 Another feature is the predefined "templater.clj" transformer which uses a template file as a definition.
-This is a powerfull too to produce output by defining a simple template format as an input.
+This is a powerful tool to produce output by defining a simple template format as an input.

 If you have this template file "test.tmpl":